-A Project Partner is defined as a third-party person who is not employed on the grant or a third-party organisation, who provides specific contributions either in cash or in kind, to the project.
+A Project Partner is defined as a third-party person or organisation who is not employed on the grant, but provides specific contributions either in cash or in kind, to the project.
 Entitlement to the outputs of the project and/or Intellectual Property will be determined between the parties involved; however, any access to project outputs and/or IP must be in line with any relevant Subsidy Control regulation.
 Please see Annex E for more information about Subsidy Control.